wylie99998/assignment1/bio.md

 I was recently a Phd. candidate in sociology and although I have left that field I remain connected to my former peers and up to date on the latest research.

+Education: I received my BA in Sociology from Stony Brook University in 2012, then attended the CUNY Graduate Center as a phd. candidate before withdrawing from that program to study computer science here at Oregon State University.

 Programming Background: